BDC Hamburger Icon

 • The employee sparks recurring negative customer reviews or client complaints.

-When hiring a new employee, it’s critical to properly train them on their projects and duties so they are equipped with the knowledge required for success.
-You need to give them an adequate amount of time to adjust to their new responsibilities since there is bound to be a learning curve in the beginning.
+When you’re hiring a new employee, it’s essential to train them properly so they’re equipped with the knowledge required for success.
+You need to give them adequate time to adjust to their new responsibilities, since there is bound to be a learning curve in the beginning.
 A new team member who gets off to a rough start could turn into a superstar down the line.
 However, even the best-trained worker can end up being a bad hire.

-Charles O. Thompson, attorney and shareholder at Greenberg Traurig, said that certain issues may arise over time that could not have been predicted during the hiring process or the employee’s early tenure with your organization.
+Charles O. Thompson, an attorney and shareholder at Greenberg Traurig, said that over time, certain issues may arise that could not have been predicted during the hiring process or the employee’s early tenure with the organization.

-“Employees may feel entitled, develop negative attitudes, not understand their role in the company or may not be sufficiently adaptive to the business,” said Thompson.
+“Employees may feel entitled, develop negative attitudes, not understand their role in the company or may not be sufficiently adaptive to the business,” Thompson said.
 “This may manifest itself in decreased morale in the group, missed deadlines, increasing errors or customer complaints and poor work quality.”

 If your new employee is consistently demonstrating the signs of a bad hire after their learning period ends, you’ll need to identify whether they are displaying unexpected behavior that can’t be tolerated or if the problem is with your hiring and onboarding procedures and is fixable.